bacpack-system/bacpack-system.github.io/docs/example_usage.md

     variables are described in the
     [Package Tracker documentation](https://github.com/bacpack-system/package-tracker/blob/master/doc/GlobalConfiguration.md).

+    The BA_PACKAGE_URI_TEMPLATE_REMOTE variable is set to a general URI.
+The actual URI is set in the App's `CMakeLists.txt` file.
+Important part of the URI template are fields in <> brackets, which are replaced by actual values when downloading a Package.

-    With this configuration, Package Tracker will download Packages from upstream BringAuto's Package Repository by default.
+    With this configuration, Package Tracker will download Packages from upstream Package Repository referenced in the URI template by default.
 In this example, this behavior will be overridden later on to use the local Package Repository created in previous steps.

     ```cmake
     #